aesanjuan/SAN_JUAN_04111998/README.md

 1. Open Visual Studio Code.
 1. Open a new terminal and type `npm install`.
 1. In Explorer, open `src/environments/environment.development`.
 Replace the API URL if server has been changed.
+2. Go back to terminal and type `ng serve` to run application.